mdegans/weave/README.md

 - It is not currently possible to have a scrollable viewport so it's recommended to collapse nodes if things get cluttered.
 This is because the nodes are implemented with [`egui::containers::Window`](https://docs.rs/egui/latest/egui/containers/struct.Window.html) which ignore scrollable areas.
 This is fixable but not easily and not cleanly.
-When it is resolved the central panel will be split into story and node views.